 Crypto fraudsters mainly target the digital wallet keys of holders.
 They create a fake website for a coin or for a special offer for certain holders.
 These kinds o websites require you to log in or somehow share your wallet key.
 If you share your key, then they can access your digital wallet and your funds.
 You should be very careful about the emails you get that are concerning your funds and digital wallet.
 Always double-check all the information including the sender's mail address, the images, and the logo in the mail, and make sure it is safe before clicking on any link.

 Imposter scams may involve imposter websites or mostly personal social media accounts of trusted sources such as celebrities, economists, well-known business people, and so on.
 Scammers may hack the accounts of these kinds of people or create new fake accounts that look very real.
 Through the social media accounts, they manipulate investors with irresistible-looking opportunities.
 This is in fact a kind of investment scam.
 Similarly, the fraudsters promise unreal earnings to investors if they take action now, only from a trusted source’s mouth.

 How to Protect Your Coins from Crypto Scams

 - Beware of the Red Flags

-In many cases of fraud there are generally certain red flags that you may notice.
-For example, in the Squid Game cryptocurrency fraud, there were investors who wanted to sell their holdings, but they couldn’t.
-Furthermore, there were grammar mistakes in the website of the coin.
+In many cases of fraud, there are generally certain red flags that you may notice.
+For example, in the Squid Game cryptocurrency fraud, some investors wanted to sell their holdings, but they couldn’t.
+Furthermore, there were grammar mistakes on the website of the coin.
 These are only the two examples of the possible red flags of a scam.
-The other examples might be guaranteed return of investments, mistakes on the logos or images, uncertainties about the details or being pushed to invest at the moment.
+The other examples might be guaranteed return of investments, mistakes on the logos or images, uncertainties about the details, or being pushed to invest at the moment.